 At 12 o'clock noon accompanied by Counselor Henderson I went to this trial.
-Special arrangements were made for tickets for the Diplomatic Corps to have seats....[170] ...On both sides of the central aisle were rows of seats occupied entirely by different groups of 'workers' at each session, with the exception of a few rows in the centre of the hall reserved for correspondents, local and foreign, and for the
+Special arrangements were made for tickets for the Diplomatic Corps to have seats....[170] ...
+On both sides of the central aisle were rows of seats occupied entirely by different groups of 'workers' at each session, with the exception of a few of the hall reserved rows in the centre for and foreign, correspondents, local and for the Diplomatic Corps.

-Diplomatic Corps.
 The different groups of 'workers,' I am advised, were charged with the duty of taking back reports of the trials to their various organizations.[171]